-This form must be completed at least one month and one day before your marriage date, and no more than 18 months beforehand.
+This form must be completed at least one month before your marriage date, and no more than 18 months beforehand.
 When you appoint me as your celebrant, I can fill out this form (with some help from you) and will lodge it for you.

 In Australian law, for two people to marry they must both be over the age of 18 years.
 If one person is under 18 (but over 16), it can still be done, but there are some extra steps.